rmondini/insight-project/README.md

 ### PROBLEM

 When searching for hotels, travelers weigh negative reviews more than all other factors (including price) and it is estimated that hotels can lose as much as 20% of bookings due to negative reviews.
 Hotels managers need to quickly identify the topics negatively discussed in reviews and address those issues.
-Reducing the number of negative reviews in turn allows managers to raise room prices.

 ### SOLUTION